gwm17/Mask/README.md

 ## Requirements
 MASK requires that ROOT is installed for data writting and visualization, as well as for random number generation.
 Testing has been done only on ROOT 6.
 Mileage on all other ROOT versions will vary.

+Currently supports MacOSX and Linux.
+Windows is in a beta stage.